 We evaluated our method on the drone datasets using similarity as a solitary alignment method, as well as assuming that an affine transformation is a good initialization for the bundle adjustment.
-We compared these two variants to our implementation of MGRAPH [34]).
+We compared these two variants to our implementation of MGRAPH [18]).
 Quantitative results are provided in Table I and qualitative results are shown in Figures 2, 4, and 5.

+As we discussed briefly, the minor misalignment errors in pairwise matching of images may accumulate and cause drift.
+As a result of that, two different sequences of chaining pairwise transformations may not result in the same absolute transformation as we would expect.
+Moreover, the non-linear optimization used in methods like MGRAPH are prone to local minimum trappings that may cause further global misalignment, and unnatural deformations and warps.
 As illustrated in the mosaics in Figure 2, the drift caused by a bad initialization in MGRAPH unnaturally warps the mosaic.
-In this case, although the keypoints might be nicely aligned as indicated by the projection RMSE in Table I, the ground truth GPS accuracy is inaccurate as both the qualitative and quantitative results suggest.
+In this case, although the keypoints might be nicely aligned as indicated by the projection RMSE in Table I, the ground truth GPS location is inaccurate as both the qualitative and quantitative results suggest.
 This example supports our focus on GCP RMSE, and normalized projection RMS as a better proxy.

 For the two drone datasets of the agricultural field, MegaStitch with similarity yields the best results.
 For the Gregg II and Golf Course datasets homography is called for.
 For Gregg II, MegaStitch with affine as initialization for the bundle adjustment produces the best results.
-By contrast, the MGRAPH initialization is not good, and the optimization process rapidly finds a poor local minimum, explaining the very fast optimization time.
-Further inspection reveals that the bulk of the mosaic, which includes all GCPs, is visually reasonable (Figure 5), but to make this figure we had to remove outliers.
-Specifically, we removed
+By contrast, the MGRAPH initialization is not good, and the optimization process rapidly finds a poor local minimum, explaining the very fast optimization